Proven Methods That Help You Fight And Manage Your Depression

 According to this review and 47 studies analyzed by JAMA Internal Medicine, meditation effectively helps manage stressful conditions like anxiety and depression.

-Praying is another effective and natural way of dealing with depression.
-It doesn't matter which religion or belief system you believe in, the very act of surrendering your thoughts to a higher entity helps a person stay positive and not succumb to depression.
+If you are religious, praying can be another effective and natural way of dealing with depression.
+It doesn't matter which religion or belief system you believe in, the very act of surrendering your thoughts to a higher entity can help you stay positive and not succumb to depression.
 According to this study, prayer has a positive role in reducing depression and anxiety.

 Another study, published in the Journal of Affective Disorders, stated: "Our work suggests that people with a moderate to high level of belief in a higher power do significantly better in short-term psychiatric treatment than those without, regardless of their religious affiliation."
-The belief that you can be helped and that you are not alone in your struggle gives many the reason to stay positive and live their lives purposefully.
+The belief that you can be helped and that you are not alone in your struggle can be a powerful force to help you remain hopeful and live a purposeful life.

 2) Diet: Studies and research indicate that the quality of food intake and depression are interrelated.
-According to this study, lack of certain dietary nutrients is a major cause of mental conditions like depression, schizophrenia, anxiety, and obsessive-compulsive disorder.
-This study states that three factors precede depression: poor appetite; skipping meals; and dominant desire for sweets.
-According to this research, depression can be effectively dealt with the help of proper nutrition.
+According to this study, lack of certain dietary nutrients is a major factor in the incidence of mental conditions like depression, schizophrenia, anxiety, and obsessive-compulsive disorder.
+This study suggest that three factors may precede depression: poor appetite; skipping meals; and dominant desire for sweets.
+According to this research, depression can be effectively managed with the help of proper nutrition.
 Food rich in Omega-3 fatty acids, B vitamins, selenium, and tryptophan contains essential nutrients that help ward off depression.
-Explaining this in simpler terms, some foods good for brain health are:
+Some foods that are good for brain health are: